 Finally, what guidance do you have for students interested in a research career?

-This campus offers so many opportunities to make this possible; what you need is your curiosity and passion!
+This campus offers so many opportunities to make this possible; what you need are your curiosity and passion!
 Of course, money is important, but it’s also important that your motivation does not come from any outside pressures.
 Be honest and ask yourself what makes you feel inspired.
 What problems do you want to solve with science and technology?
 Please bring your ideas to your mentors.
 They are ready to make you a world champion in research!